Kerstin Tzscherlich

-Kerstin Tzscherlich (born 15 February 1978 in Freital) is a volleyball player from Germany.
+Kerstin Tzscherlich (born 15 February 1978) is a German volleyball player.
 She played as a libero for the German Women's National Team since 1997.

 She represented her native country in two consecutive Summer Olympics, starting in 2000.
 She played at the 2002 FIVB Volleyball Women's World Championship in Germany.
 On club level she played with Dresdner SC.

 She is 179 cm tall, and nicknamed "Tzscherli".